-When you copy a statement (i.e. a property with a value), the resolved property
+To copy a statement (property with a value), you can use the keyboard shortcut

-When you're done editing the topic, you can save the changes by clicking
+Once you have finished editing the topic, you can save the changes by

-If you regret the changes to the topic, you can discard them by clicking
+In case you decide to discard the changes made to the topic, you can do so by

-You select a topic by clicking on the background of the topic card.
+To copy or cut a topic, first select it by clicking on the background of the

-down the Shift key when selecting the last topic.
+the Shift key while selecting the last topic.

-You can also use the up and down keys to change the selection.
-Holding down the
+Alternatively, you can use the up and down keys to extend or shrink the

 The topic(s) will be stored in SLING text format in the clipboard.